lb930/AWS/S3 to MySQL RDS/readme.md

 ### Create a Lambda role

-In order for your Lambda function to access S3, Cloudwatch (for log files) and the RDS, you need to asign it a role with the relevant permissions.
+In order for your Lambda function to access S3, Cloudwatch (for log files) and the RDS, you need to assign it a role with the relevant permissions.
 In the AWS management Console, search for IAM.
 Click on 'Roles' in the left-hand panel and select 'Create Role'.
 Select use case Lambda and go to Permissions.
 Select 'AmazonS3FullAccess', 'CloudWatchFullAccess' and 'AmazonRDSFullAccess'.
 Assign a name to your role and confirm.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/lambda_role.PNG)

 ### Create a Lambda function

 Select Lambda from the AWS Management Console.
-Go to 'Create function' and select 'Author from Scratch'.
+Go to 'Create function' and select 'Author from scratch'.
 Name the function and select Python 3.8 from Runtime.
 In the 'Permissions' section, select the role you created in the previous step.

 Next, we want to create a trigger that executes the Lambda function.
 Go to your function and click on 'Create Trigger.
 In the trigger section, choose S3.
 Select the bucket you created for this project and choose 'All objects create events' as  event type.
-In the prefix section, select the folder csvdata/ and in the suffix section, type in .csv.
+In the prefix section, select the folder csvdata/ and in the suffix section, type .csv.
 Acknowledge the recursive invocation statement at the bottom and add the trigger.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/lambda_function.PNG)

 ### Add a Lambda Layer

 We want to use the MySQL Python module within our Lambda function.
 This isn't supported natively by AWS so we need to create a layer that contains this module.
 A layer is a zip archive that contains libraries, a custom runtime or other dependencies.
-With layers you can use libraries in your function without needing to include them in your deployment package.

-When a layer zip archive is loaded into AWS Lambda, it is unzipped to build/python/lib/python3.8/site-packages.
+When a layer zip archive is loaded into AWS Lambda, it is unzipped to ```build/python/lib/python3.8/site-packages```.
 In your project folder on your local machine, replicate this folder structure.

 ```mkdir -p build/python/lib/python3.8/site-packages```